HarihararamSriram/Todos-Application-React/README.md

 > Work pending

-* Premium feature Stripe Payment and image upload functionality.
+* Premium feature Stripe Payment and image upload functionality for paid users.

 90% Completed on the requirements.